RGChiLa/CIS-for-macOS-Catalina-CP/README.md

 Configure the following variables in the script:

-The script writes to /Library/Reward Gateway/SecurityScoring/org_security_score.plist by default.
+The script writes to /Library/Reward Gateway/SecurityScoring/org_security_score.plist.

 * Create a single Jamf Policy using all three scripts.
 1_Set_Organization_Priorities - Script Priority: Before